Welcome to the Year 5 page

 Please check Seesaw every week as this will be the main way we communicate information.
 Also keep an eye on the school website front page for all whole school updates.

-We look forward to being able to meet you all in person at the end of the school day.
 If there are any issues you need to urgently discuss, please do come and speak to us in the playground or you can email us through the school office or on Seesaw.
 Thank you for your ongoing support and we look forward to getting to know both you and your children this year.

 The Year 5 team